Neil Young Archives Volume II: 1972–1976

 Neil Young Archives Volume II: 1972–1976 is a 10-CD box set from American-Canadian folk rock musician Neil Young that was initially released in a limited deluxe box set (and streaming on the Neil Young Archives site) on November 20, 2020.
-The release is the second box set in his Neil Young Archives series, following 2009's The Archives Vol. 1 1963–1972, and covers a three-and-a-half-year period from 1972–1976.
+The release is the second box set in his Neil Young Archives series, following 2009's The Archives Vol. 1 1963–1972, and covers a three-and-a-half-year period from 1972 to 1976.
 The track list was officially announced on the Neil Young Archives site on September 20, 2020, with the first single, "Come Along and Say You Will", being posted to the site as the Song of the Day on October 14.
 The set then went up for pre-order on October 16, 2020, as an exclusive release to his online store, with only 3,000 copies being initially made available worldwide.
 After selling out the following day, Young announced several weeks later that a general retail version, as well as a second pressing of the deluxe box set, is expected to be released to market on March 5, 2021.
 This was followed by the release of a second single, "Homefires", on October 21, and a third, an alternate version of "Powderfinger", on November 3.

 Of the 131 tracks on the track listing, 63 are previously unreleased.
 These include live and alternate versions of previously released songs.
 Twelve of the songs on this set have never been released in any form.

 Background

 Young's manager Elliot Roberts originally said in 2009 that Volume II would span the period of 1972 through 1982, and would be released "two or three years" after Volume I. In October 2009, Young told Guitar World that a disc called Time Fades Away II would be included in the second volume, noting: "It's interesting because [Time Fades Away II] has a different drummer than what was on that album.
 Kenny Buttrey was in there for the first half, and Johnny Barbata came in for the second.
 It's a completely different thing, with completely different songs" (Time Fades Away II would eventually evolve into the Performance Series release Tuscaloosa).
-Young had also said that "four unreleased albums from this period are being rebuilt ...
-Chrome Dreams, Homegrown and Oceanside-Countryside are the three unreleased studio albums.
+Young had also said in 2012 that "four unreleased albums from this period are being rebuilt ...
+Chrome Dreams, Homegrown, and Oceanside-Countryside are the three unreleased studio albums.
 Also from this period is the unreleased Odeon Budokan live recording produced by David Briggs and Tim Mulligan".